 Paul Daley wrote in Guardian Australia on 16 October under the headline 'Australia treats its armed forces veterans with a perversely shabby contempt'.
-He referred to the Royal Commission on veterans' deaths and suicides (recent report), Veterans' Health Week (this week) and Remembrance Day (coming up).
+He referred to the Royal Commission on veterans' deaths and suicides (imminent report), Veterans' Health Week (this week) and Remembrance Day (coming up).
 His key points are summarised below:

 'If you are going to define the birth of a nation by imperial adventures abroad then you must honour and respect those who return damaged.
 Having characterised so much of its history and identity by military adventurism, Australia certainly treats its armed forces veterans with a perversely shabby contempt.'